 Arnon has been heavily influenced by the Japanese esthetic, and feels that even the most ordinary, everyday objects can, and perhaps should be special, surprising, of high quality, long-lasting and a pleasure to use.
 Thus, Bridgetown Forge makes items like food bowls, spoons, and sushi platters — all forged from stainless steel, and finished to please both the eye and the hand.
 It was therefore fitting to name the forge after Arnon’s chosen hometown, as it is a place where large number of people appreciate the unique, the hand-made, and the unorthodox.

-Articles about Arnon’s work:
+Articles and videos referencing Arnon’s work:

 Portland Blacksmiths: Old World Style Thriving in Artisan Economy in neighborhoodnotes.com